+What is Pearltrees?
+Using Pearltrees.
+Interesting Pearltrees.
+Favourite Pearlers.
+Pearltrees Arrives On Android, Wants To Become The File Manager For The Post-PC Era.
 Pearltrees, the visual and collaborative library that lets you easily organize and bookmark information in tree-like structures, finally launched its Android app for phones and tablets today.

 Pearltrees is a content curation startup that we’ve been tracking for some time now, and today it’s launching an app on Android.

 Pearltrees was launched in December 2010 and now boasts two million monthly active users, collecting over 50,000 links every day.
 Pearltrees Gives Itself A Visual Refresh With New Customization Options, Major Redesign Coming Soon.
-Pearltrees 1.0 offers Pearltrees Premium with privacy features We have published several times about Pearltrees private and public beta version on the web, its updates and the launch of the mobile versions for iPad and iPhone.
+Pearltrees 1.0 offers Pearltrees Premium with privacy features.
+We have published several times about Pearltrees private and public beta version on the web, its updates and the launch of the mobile versions for iPad and iPhone.